 If you open the Page Thumbnails or Bookmarks panes at the left edge of the window, you can click on a page or a bookmark to jump to that spot in the G-Book.

 Good question.
-This is a global setting you make in your pdf software.
-After you set it once, it should work for every G-Book you open.
-Follow these steps in Adobe Reader, or look for a similar feature if you use another PDF reader:
+You can always add a bookmark and manually go back to that bookmark next time.
+But Reader has a global setting to make it automatic.
+Once you set it in Reader, it should work for every G-Book (or any pdf file) you open.
+Follow these steps in Adobe Reader, or look for a similar feature if you use another program or app: